 As always, thanks for stopping by!
 I’ve got some progress to share later this week – stay tuned!

-Please also note: I am not a doctor or nutritionist.
+Please note: I am not a doctor or nutritionist.
 While this LCHF and ketogenic diet experiment has worked well for me so far, your mileage may vary.
 This diet needs to be balanced correctly, in order to avoid potential side effects.
 It is always a good idea to discuss any major health decisions with your doctor before getting started.